tgsmith61591/smrt/README.md

 ## Example

-The [SMRT example](examples/) compares an imbalanced variant of the MNIST dataset after being balanced with both SMOTE and SMRT.
+The [SMRT example](examples/) is an ipython notebook with reproducible code and data that compares an imbalanced variant of the MNIST dataset after being balanced with both SMOTE and SMRT.
+The following are several of the resulting images produced from both SMOTE and SMRT, respectively.
+Even visually, it's evident that SMRT better synthesizes data that resembles the input data.

 ### Original: